 In 1972 some of the largest kauri trees at Manaia were marked for felling under the New Zealand Forest Service’s ‘sustainable yield policy’.
 Protest by local conservationists helped save the trees and create the Manaia sanctuary.

 The Coromandel Forest Park (73,000 hectares) was created in 1971 to promote public recreation and conserve surviving native forest.
-It is divided into a number of blocks: Moehau, Waikawau, Kauaeranga, Hikuai and Maratoto, with smaller ones at Kennedy Bay, Ōtama and Whenuakite.
+It is divided into a number of blocks: Moehau, Waikawau, Kauaeranga, Hikuai and Maratoto, with smaller areas at Kennedy Bay, Ōtama and Whenuakite.

 Most Coromandel gold was locked up in quartz reefs, unlike in the South Island where a lot of gold was alluvial – found in rivers and easily recoverable by small groups of miners.
 Extraction of quartz gold required machinery and capital available only to gold-mining companies.